SanicTK2/iidxguide/docs/e_somori_trill.md

 ### 1

-**Anonymous:** Is it necessary to use snapping / tilting movement of the wrist?
+**Question:** Is it necessary to use snapping / tilting movement of the wrist?

 **SOMORI:** I think not doing so would put strain on your finger joints.